-Abstract The MErcury Surface, Space Environment, GEochemistry, and Ranging (MESSENGER) spacecraft regularly observed the magnetospheric flanks of Mercury during its orbital phase.
-Data from the Magnetometer (MAG) and the Fast Imaging Plasma Spectrometer (FIPS) allow us to investigate the statistical properties of planetary ions (Na+) in the presence of Kelvin-Helmholtz (KH) waves at the duskside magnetopause.
+Abstract.
+The MErcury Surface, Space ENvironment, Geochemistry, and Ranging 35 36 (MESSENGER) spacecraft regularly observed the magnetospheric flanks of Mercury during its orbital phase.
+Data from the Magnetometer (MAG) and the Fast Imaging Plasma Spectrometer 37 (FIPS) allow us to investigate the statistical properties of planetary ions (Na+) in the presence of Kelvin-Helmholtz (KH) waves at the duskside magnetopause.
 We collect the data from orbits with clear signatures of KH waves under northward interplanetary magnetic field, as well as from adjacent orbits that do not have KH signatures, and we compare the energy characteristics between the KH and non-KH events.
-Although low planetary counts in FIPS data make the comparison of these characteristics difficult, we find that in the presence of KH waves: (1) large counts of planetary ions are observed and (2) differences in Na+ energy spectra are only seen inside the magnetosphere, where they show a deceleration signature for ions with energies above 2.0 keV/e.
+Although low planetary counts in FIPS data make the comparison of these characteristics difficult, we find that in the presence of KH waves: (1) large counts of planetary ions are observed, (2) differences in Na+ energy spectra are only seen inside the magnetosphere, where they show a deceleration signature for ions with energies above 2.0 keV/e.
 These results suggest that planetary ions are not escaping from the magnetosphere and that electric field structures related to KH waves can decelerate planetary ions originating from the magnetotail region.
-The understanding of the energy distribution of planetary ions in the magnetosphere.
+The understanding of the energy distribution of planetary ions in the magnetospheric flanks of Mercury is important for a better understanding of plasma convection in the magnetosphere.

-1. Introduction
+52 1.
+Introduction

-The well-known magnetohydrodynamic (MHD) Kelvin-Helmholtz (KH) instability is considered as an important phenomenon for the solar wind penetrating planetary magnetospheres when the interplanetary magnetic field (IMF) is parallel to the planetary magnetic field.
-Generally, it occurs when there is a velocity shear between two adjacent plasma flows and forms a rolled-up KH vortex when fully developed.
-Around magnetized planets, the magnetopause is a boundary layer (BL) between the solar wind and magnetospheric plasmas with a strong velocity shear and the KH instability is expected to develop even if plasma is collisionless (Hasegawa et al., 2004).
-The KH vortices around magnetized planets play roles in the transport of mass and momentum of plasma, resulting in mixing two different plasmas (Fujimoto & Terasawa, 1994; Miura, 1984).
-It can also be a trigger of the magnetic reconnection inside the vortex that leads to plasma mixing across the shear layer (e.g., Nakamura & Fujimoto, 2006; Nykyri & Otto, 2001).
+53 The well-known magnetohydrodynamic Kelvin-Helmholtz (KH) instability is 54 considered as an important phenomenon for the solar wind penetrating planetary 55 magnetospheres when the interplanetary magnetic field (IMF) is parallel to the planetary magnetic field.
+Generally, it occurs when there is a velocity shear between two adjacent plasma 56 57 flows, and forms a rolled-up KH vortex when fully developed.
+Around magnetized planets, the 58 magnetopause is a boundary layer between the solar wind and magnetospheric plasmas with a 59 strong velocity shear and the KH instability is expected to develop even if plasma is 60 collisionless (Hasegawa et al., 2004).
+The KH vortices around magnetized planets play roles in the transport of mass and momentum of plasma, resulting in mixing two different plasmas 61 62 (Miura, 1984; Fujimoto and Terasawa, 1994).
+It can also be a trigger of the magnetic 63 reconnection inside the vortex that leads to plasma mixing across the shear layer (e.g., Nykyri 64 and Otto, 2001; Nakamura and Fujimoto, 2006).